gatchrat-zz/VI_DIJKSTRA/README.md

-# HowManyLinks

-A simple tool which visualises different pathfinding methods.
+A simple tool which visualises  pathfinding using the  Dijkstra - Algorithm.

-## Available Methods

-* Dijkstra